 Force of Nature

-We are inviting all middle schools (grades 6-8) across Texas to participate in our first ever Force of Nature research competition!
+We are inviting all middle school students (grades 5-8) across Texas to participate in our Force of Nature research competition.
 It is a chance to get outside and learn about the amazing native plants we have in Texas.
 Here is how you can participate:

 Designate a school advisor and form a team of students who will work on the research project.
 Teams can consist of any middle school group – a science class, a school garden club, a home school group, etc. Engage your local Native Plant Society of Texas chapter to serve as mentors!
-Team registration closed on September 30, 2024.
+REGISTER YOUR TEAM HERE.

 Determine which Texas native plant topic you would like to explore with your research.
-Refer to some of our sample research topics below for ideas.
+See our list of example research projects below.
+Use our Native Plant Database to find plants native to your area of Texas.

-Form your research hypothesis, design your experiment, and conduct your research, Create a school native plant garden (or utilize an existing garden) to make observations and collect data.
+Form your research hypothesis, design your experiment, and conduct your research.
+Optional: create a school native plant garden (or utilize an existing garden) to make observations and collect data.
 Get our Native Plant Garden Starter Guide to help you plan your garden.

 Create a short slide presentation (no more than 25 slides) to showcase your findings to our NPSOT judges!
 See below for the criteria our judges will be using to review the projects.
 The winning school will receive a trophy, a $300 garden grant, and native plant books for their library.